-5. THE INTERNATIONAL TRADEMARK REGISTRATION (IR)
+5. THE INTERNATIONAL TRADE MARK REGISTRATION (IR)

 If your international application conforms to the applicable requirements, WIPO will register your mark in the International Register, publish the international registration (IR) in the WIPO Gazette of International Marks, and notify it to the Offices of the designated Contracting Parties (DCPs).
-It will also inform DIP and send you an international registration certificate.
+It will also inform the TTIPO and send you an international registration certificate.